muyuanhe0404/ml-projects-collection/README.md

 # Machine Learning Projects Collection

 Welcome to the Machine Learning Projects Collection repository!
-This repository is a curated collection of various machine learning projects that I have been working on.
+This repository is a curated collection of various machine learning projects that I have been working on from public.
 The aim is to provide a comprehensive resource for anyone interested in learning and exploring different aspects of machine learning.

 ## Table of Contents